 London's hybrid buses are from four manufacturers, one of which is BAE Systems, which has now supplied 2700 HybriDrive systems for buses, mostly in North America.
 These are series hybrids, now with lithium-ion batteries.
 In Europe, Siemens is supplying hybrid drive systems for buses.

 Further interesting hybrid, PHEV and EV designs are in the Appendix below.

 The basic (non plug-in) hybrid vehicle's battery simply stores regenerated braking energy, helps with acceleration, and provides a very small amount of low-speed electric functioning.

 Plug-in Hybrid Electric Vehicles (PHEV)

 As with plain hybrids, there are two basic concepts with PHEVs: parallel and series.
 The parallel PHEV is like the Prius and Ford Escape, with drive from either battery or IC motor or both.
-The series PHEV such as the Volt simply uses the motor to charge the battery.
+The series PHEV such as the original GM Volt simply used the motor to charge the battery.
 With larger batteries this becomes an EV with "range extender" engine.
-A Mitsubishi concept has both series and parallel modes.
+A Mitsubishi concept has both series and parallel modes.*

 With PHEVs a lot of driving, particularly short trips, can be in battery-only mode, hence zero on-road emissions.
 They can reduce overall petrol/gasoline consumption by something like 30 to 50 percent, but will consume most of the difference as electrical power – predominantly from the grid.
 Power consumption is variously quoted at around 0.16 kWh per kilometre but requiring 50% more capacity than power used (IEA 2008), to 0.3 kWh/km per tonne mass.